Podcast: Download

 Lack of sleep causes increased anxiety because it throws off the levels of important chemicals in your body.

 You can also learn more about sleep and memory specifically.
-There are many solutions if your life needs attention in this area.
+There are many solutions that will help you get more sleep if your life needs attention in this area.

 Two: Learn New Things

-Although taking on new learning tasks is not an alternative to getting medical attention, once you have a treatment plan, it certainly can be.
+Although taking on new learning tasks is not an alternative to getting medical attention, once you have a treatment plan, taking up a new learning project certainly can be.

-This positive outcome happens because learning new skills exercises your brain.
-In many cases, you’ll also meet new people, which promotes health.
+The positive outcome of experiencing reduced anxiety happens because learning new skills exercises your brain.
+In many cases, you’ll also meet new people, which scientists have shown promotes your health.

 Three: Practice Neurobics

-Neurobics are activities that actively challenge your brain.
+Neurobics are simple and activities that actively challenge your brain.
 As they do, they stimulate neurogenesis that can help resolve certain stress issues.

 Here’s a simple activity: